RitishRana/project/README.md

 6) For the second part: webpage: Download codeigniter from http://www.codeigniter.com/download and place it in the apache server director.

+7) Rename the folder as ci and place hiredis folder downloaded inside ci folder.

-7) Place the Redis.php to the path: codeigniter_folder_apache_server/application/controllers.
+8) Place the Redis.php to the path: codeigniter_folder_apache_server(ci)/application/controllers.

-8) Finally paste routofy.php to the folder just outside codeigniter_folder_apache_server.
+9) Finally paste routofy.php to the folder just outside codeigniter_folder_apache_server(ci).

-9) Last open the browser: localhost/routofy.php or localhost/path_to_routofy.php
+10) Last open the browser: localhost/routofy.php or localhost/path_to_routofy.php